AlexLee01/AlexLee01.github.io/index.md

 ## Brief Biography

-> Jun Li is now a Research Assistant at The Hong Kong Polytechnic University (advised by [Prof. Qing Li](https://www4.comp.polyu.edu.hk/~csqli/))
+> Jun Li is now a Research Assistant in the department of computing at The Hong Kong Polytechnic University (advised by [Prof. Qing Li](https://www4.comp.polyu.edu.hk/~csqli/))
 >
-> When something is important enough, you do it even if the odds are not in your favor.
+> He completed his Master degree majoring in software engineering from Sun Yat-sen University(SYSU) in August 2016.
+His supervisor was Prof. Yanghui Rao.
+After graduation from SYSU, he joined in Ping An Securities and worked as an algorithm engineer for three years.
+>
+> His current research interests are Natural language processing(NLP) and Fintech.

 ### Header 3